 Module 1 – Anatomy

 Dr. Ariele Foster, Yoga Teacher and Physical Therapist, will lead you through two full weekends of anatomy exploration for safe and effective asana.
+Using a combination of lecture and movement, Dr. Foster will lead workshops on:

 Module 2 – Yoga for Back Conditions